How to Fax from Your Phone Using a Fax Service

 What Are the Advantages of Mobile Faxing

-Freedom.
-Fax on the go without having to stay connected to a physical fax machine, send, receive and sign faxes electronically in just a few taps.
+Fax anywhere without having to stay connected to a physical fax machine, send, receive and sign faxes electronically in just a few taps.

-Speed.
 Faxing online is a whole lot faster than traditional faxing, and what's better, once you press Send it is a totally hands-free process.
 You can send faxes using your app just by filling out a form or via email, receiving fax is automatic.

-A free fax number.
-Receive faxes automatically on your cell phone app and your email address thanks to the free number that is given to you at the moment of creating your account.
-Choose between local, toll-free numbers or keep your own.
+Receive faxes automatically on your cell phone fax app and your email address thanks to the free number that is given to you at the moment of creating your account.
+Choose between a local, toll-free fax number or keep your own.

-Advanced features.
-Beside letting you fax via phone, fax services offer different advanced fax features including: compatibility to send faxes over Gmail and other free email providers, scheduling, broadcasting (the ability to send a single fax to multiple recipients at the same time), integration with third party services, and additional fax numbers.
+Beside letting you fax via phone, fax providers offer different advanced fax features including: compatibility to send faxes over Gmail and other free email providers, scheduling, broadcasting (the ability to send a fax to multiple recipients at the same time), integration with third party services, and additional fax number recipients.